ratwolfzero/Weierstrass/README.md

 Run the provided Python script to interactively explore the Weierstrass function’s fractal structure.
 Move the zoom slider and watch this elegant mathematical object reveal detail at every scale — a vivid demonstration of how continuity and roughness coexist in analysis.

-This hands-on visualization bridges abstract theory and tangible intuition, highlighting why the Weierstrass function continues to captivate mathematicians and educators alike.
+This hands-on visualization bridges abstract theory and tangible intuition.

 ---